humboldtcap/scripts/kyve/README.md

 * address is a private-key
 * staking & funding as competition for work
 * blockchain prism - front-end is reflection of bash commands

-### scripts provided ###

-* build.sh - attempts to build all kyve runtimes
-* setup.sh - given arweave.json and private.key attempts to build startup scripts for each live pool